Darkorg69/Better-Durability/README.md

 # Notice

 * This mod is for **Forge** only.
-* This mod doesn't yet support shields and armor but will do in a future release.
+* This mod doesn't yet support shields and armor but will probably do in a future release.

 # What does this mod do?